 To lay their eggs, sea turtles make the annual pilgrimage to the same beach where they hatched.
 Some of their nests may include more than 100 eggs!
 Since 2003, it is estimated that more than 50,000 sea turtles have hatched on the shores across the Alabama coastline between July and October.
 Thanks to hundreds of volunteers who monitor and search for nests, the sea turtles are guided to the warm waters of the Gulf of Mexico to begin their journey.

 Volunteer!
 Instill life-long conservation lessons in your family by volunteering for Share the Beach during your vacation.

 Adopt a Nest.
-Make a donation to adopt a nest.
-Donations help provide educational materials to visitors and school education programs, as well as much-needed equipment.
+Make a donation to adopt a nest where your money will help provide educational materials to visitors and school education programs, as well as much-needed equipment.
 You’ll receive a welcome packet and certificate for your donation.
 Also, consider donating in someone else’s name; perhaps for that hard-to-buy-for person’s birthday.
 The welcome packet and certificate will be in their name and delivered to them.